 Spanish grammar is a little tricky to explain, so we will ask you to carefully analyse our definition for Spanish reflexive pronouns:

 Spanish reflexive pronouns are a special type of pronouns that unlike those like “Yo, tú…”, do not refer to a subject but an object and indicate who is affected or will be affected by an action (verb), e.g. “(Yo) ME despierto temprano” where the pronoun “ME” indicates that I am the one who wakes up early.

 In our lesson on reflexive verbs, we also explain that reflexive verbs and pronouns are not the same thing.
 A reflexive verb is simply a verb in infinitive plus a reflexive pronoun, e.g. VERTIRSE, where the original verb is VESTIR and SE is a pronoun.
 Here are two sentences using the reflexive verb ENAMORARSE with two different reflexive pronouns (to fall in love with).

 Spanish reflexive pronouns chart and placement

 Let’s talk about the placement of Spanish reflexive pronouns.
-They are normally placed before the verb they are related to when used by themselves, just like ME and LAS in these two examples: (Yo) me llamo Alex (My name is Alex) and “Ella se acostumbró a su trabajo” (she got used to her job).
-They will be placed at the end of a verb when we want to form a reflexive verb.
-In addition, Spanish reflexive pronouns will be matched to subject and person, so after a pronoun like YO, we will add ME, and after NOSOTROS we will add NOS.
-Here is a chart for Spanish reflexive pronouns with the person they belong to and their translation into English.
+They are normally placed before the verb they are related to, just like ME and SE in these two examples: (Yo) me llamo Alex (My name is Alex) and “Ella se acostumbró a su trabajo” (she got used to her job).
+They will be placed after the ending of a verb when we want to form a reflexive verb.
+In addition, Spanish reflexive pronouns will be matched to subject and person, so after a subject pronoun like YO, we will add ME, and after NOSOTROS we will add NOS.
+Here is a chart for Spanish reflexive pronouns with the person they belong to.